danigiri/provashell/README.md

 ####	export PS_QUIET=1

 Supresses _provashell_'s normal output (for now the end message stating how many tests have been ran).
-Overrides `PS_VERBOSE`
+Overrides `PS_VERBOSE`.

 ### Assert function return codes

-The following codes are returned by the assertion functions:
+The following codes are returned by assertion functions:

 ####	0